dylan-park/feed-crafter/README.md

 ## How To Use

 When Feed Crafter is first run, an RSS feed file is created based on environment variables (either in your system or in the .env file).
 If it finds an existing file it will use that instead.
+This feed is accessible at the address: http://localhost:3000/feed.xml

 ### Web Interface